 Credit Risk.
 The District has no investment policy that would limit its investment choices to certain credit ratings, however, the primary objective of the policy is ensuring safety through the mitigation of credit risk.
-As of June 30, 2015, the District's investments were rated as:

-Investment Standard & Poor's
+As of June 30, 2017, the District's investments in PA Local Government Investment Trust was rated AA+ by Standard & Poor's